GeneticSensing/aptamer-scans/README.md

 # Chronoamperometry-Aptamer

 This repository contains the code and data for the Chronoamperometry-Aptamer project.
+There will be an upcoming change to use Square Wave Voltammetry (SWV) instead of Chronoamperometry (CA).

-## Finding and Plotting CA Lifetimes
+## Finding and Plotting SWV Measurements

 Export the spreadsheet from PSTrace into the `/sheets` directory.
-In `foo.py`, change the spreadsheet name exported from PSTrace and run it.
+In `swv_processing.py`, change the spreadsheet name exported from PSTrace and run it.
 Once successfully run, the resulting findings should be placed in `/csv` as well as a `summary.csv` to show $A$ and $\tau$ for each concentration.
-The findings are also plotted and curve fitted with `lmfit`'s minimizer.
-These can be found under `/figs`.

 ## Running SWV and CA Measurements on Emstat Pico